getodk/pyodk/docs/examples/README.md

 ## [Create Entities from CSV data](create_entities_from_submissions/create_entities_from_submissions.py)

-A script that creates Entities from CSV data.
+A script that reads data from a CSV and creates Entities.

 ## [Mail merge script](mail_merge/mail_merge.py)